 The biggest thing to worry about is tax fraud.
 When someone has your SSN, they can use it to get a job and file a tax return in your name.
 The IRS will be slow to notify you if fraud has taken place – you either won’t discover the fraud until you try to file a real tax return or the IRS will send you a notification via snail mail.
 (The IRS will never contact you about fraud over the phone or email.)

 When it comes to dealing with tax-related identity theft, this checklist from the FTC will be your best friend.
 You may be surprised to learn that you need to file a local police report.
 This will help you verify that you are the real you when you report the fraud to credit bureaus and government agencies.
+You might also consider identity theft protection for future (inevitable) hacks.

 How can I stay updated on this data breach?